NordicSemiconductor/Android-nRF-Beacon-for-Eddystone/README.md

 -Android 4.3 or newer is required.

--Tested on Samsung S3 with Android 4.3, on Nexus 5, 6 and 9 with lollipop & Marshmallow and Samsung Galaxy S6, S7 with Marshmallow.
+-Tested on Samsung S3 with Android 4.3, on Nexus 5, 6 and 9 with lollipop, Marshmallow & N Developer Preview 5 and Samsung Galaxy S6, S7 with Marshmallow.

 -Location Services need to be enabled for scanning on android 6.0 Marshmallow requesting a runtime persmission ACCESS_COARSE_LOCATION

--GET_ACCOUNTS permission is required in order to select the account to register and allow access to the Google Proximity API and URL Shortener API.
+-Google Sign-In has be integrated to Authorize the application for the Proximity API, Google Cloud Resource Manager permission.